Passage to Ireland

 By 1215, King John was desperately seeking support from Ireland against the growing rebellion of Barons throughout England, ending with King John signing the Magna Carta.
 Having first seized a hefty financial penalty from Walter de Lacy, King John promised the return of all his lands for Walter's support.
 Walter was trying to improve the dwindling incomes from the Ewyas Lacy estates that had fallen desperately low due to his poor stewardship.
 The King's fines had reduced Walters's overall revenue.
 Walter had become an absent landlord at Weobley and Longtown as he was now expected to attend King John's depleted court more frequently.
 Walters's debts finally caught up with him, and on 19th November 1240, the Crown issued orders for the restraint of his estates to recover those debts.
 Walter died on the 24th of February 1241 in Meath, Ireland.
 He was blind, feeble, bankrupt and without a male heir.

-Dundrum County Down.
+Dundrum Castle, Dundrum County Down.

 Home of Hugh de Lacy Earl of Ulster

-Hugh de Lacy 1st Earl of Ulster
+Hugh de Lacy

 Born Weobley Castle Ewyas Lacy, Hertfordshire.
 The Second son of Hugh de Lacy Lord of Meath.

 Hugh was appointed by King Richard as a coadjutor (Principal aide) to Baron John de Courcy in Leinster and Munster.
 The post proved to be a disaster as bitter rivalry had broken out between them.
 Hugh disagreed with de Courcy's ambitions.
-John de Courcy assembled a personal army and swept through Northern Ireland invading and taking Irish Kingdoms.
-Without the permission of Prince John the Lord of Ireland.
+John de Courcy assembled a personal army and swept through Northern Ireland, invading and taking Irish Kingdoms.
+Without the permission of Prince John, the Lord of Ireland.
 Prince.
-Upon being crowned; King John was enraged to discover that John de Courcy had authorised the issue of new coins into Ulster.
-One side depicts St Patrick the other, the head of de Courcy.
-This act was seen by King John, as treason.
-In 1199, King John gave Hugh de Lacy the authority and resources, to raise an army and wage war on John de Courcy.
+Upon being crowned, King John was enraged to discover that John de Courcy had authorised the issue of new coins into Ulster.
+One side depicts St Patrick and, and the other, the head of de Courcy.
+King John saw this act as treason.
+In 1199, King John gave Hugh de Lacy the authority and resources to raise an army and wage war on John de Courcy.
 Hugh de Lacy led a raiding force into Lecale and attacked, de Courcy in Downpatrick.
 Hugh had proved himself a capable leader and by 1204 had defeated John de Courcy, taking occupation of all his lands in Northern Ireland.
 King John had de Courcy sent into exile.
 Elevating Hugh de Lacy to Earl of Ulster.
+Over the following 20 years, Hugh's attitude to the crown hardened, and he allied himself with the powerful Irish O’Neill family, past Kings of Northern Ireland, who were still antagonistic towards English rule.
+In 1230, Hugh de Lacy joined with Richard Mór de Burgh to subdue Aedh mac Ruaidri Ó Conchobair, the Irish King of Connacht.
+Richard de Burgh later became the 1st Baron of Connacht following the death of his estranged first wife.
+Hugh de Lacy then remarried Emmeline de Riddlesford, the daughter of Walter de Riddlesford, in about 1242.
+Hugh de Lacy died one year later, in 1243, with still no heir from either marriage.
+The earldom became extinct, and the Hugh de Lacy estates reverted to the crown.

 Carlingford Castle,

-Built in the late 12th century by Hugh de Lacy Lord of Meath.
+Built in the late 12th century by Hugh de Lacy, Lord of Meath.

 |